javiersoriano/log-analytics-doc/power-bi-dashboard-for-service-providers.md

 > * Customize a tile in a shared dashboard
 > * Understand key metrics for a Service Provider

 To complete this tutorial you must have two or more Log Analytics workspaces located in two or more Azure AD tenants.
 These workspaces should have some logging information to build the first report.
 For this example, we have used Azure Backup diagnostic logs, but other logs can also be used.
+You also need to have PowerBI Desktop installed.

 > [!NOTE]
 > Please review this article before you continue reading [Log Analytics features for Service Providers] (https://docs.microsoft.com/en-us/azure/log-analytics/log-analytics-service-providers#managing-multiple-customers-using-log-analytics).